5 Ethical Wedding Ideas for the Conscious Bride

 This next tip is a small but simple gesture to do your bit for the planet.
 Switching out plastic drink straws for biodegradable alternatives is a subtle way to inject a conscious feel to the event.
 This is also a tangible reminder for your guests that your wedding is ethical and has been carefully considered at each step of the planning process.

-Ditching the plastic straw is trending across a range of sectors and being seen in events where excess amounts are traditionally used.
-There should be plenty of celebration on your wedding day — this way, you can do so completely guilt free.
+Ditching the plastic straw is trending across a range of sectors and is being seen in events where excess amounts are traditionally used.
+There should be plenty of celebration on your wedding day — this way, you can do so completely guilt-free.
 Celebrate with ease as your friends and family sip on a conscious cocktail garnished with straws that are fully compostable and biodegradable.

 Dress to Ethically Impress

 Perhaps one of the most worthwhile investments of the entire wedding planning process is picking the bridal dress.
 This garment will no doubt be kept for a lifetime and feature in all of your wedding photographs as the most significant outfit you are likely to wear.

 It makes perfect sense for a conscious bride to source an ethical dress, and there are plenty to choose from across the globe.
 From London to California, there are a whole host of mindful designers who produce conflict-free wedding dresses.
 What’s more, these recycled retailers often allow the bride to custom design their wedding dress, which gives the experience a luxurious edge that is not often associated with ethical efforts.

 The finer details of your wedding day should be observed to ensure that no guest is left offended or confused.
 For a truly ethical wedding, make sure you have vetted all of your suppliers, including the caterers.
 Where possible, you should pick food suppliers that support local farms and ethical practices.